+Academic regulations

-Academic regulationsThe current Handbook of Academic Regulations is available at <a href="west-minster.ac.uk/academic-minster.ac.uk/ac regulations
+The current Handbook of Academic Regulations is available at westminster.ac.uk/academic-regulations

 How will you be supported in your studies?

 Course Management

 Each module that you take has a module leader who is responsible for the management and the quality of the teaching and learning on that module, including the co-ordination of all staff who teach on it.
 The module leader's name is on the module outline, on SRSWeb and on Blackboard.
 The Course Leader for the BA Theatre Studies and English Literature is Dr Kate M. Graham.
 She is responsible for the day-to-day running of your course and she reports to the head of the department.
 The Head of Department is Professor Alexandra Warwick and she is responsible for all the courses in the Department of English, Linguistics and Cultural Studies.